Open-SGF/opensgf.org/CONTRIBUTING.md

 - Make sure the branch is specific to a single feature or change.
 - Push that branch up to GitHub.
 - Create a pull request from your branch into the dev branch.
-- Request a review of your pull request from Ethan.
+- Request a review of your pull request from Ethan Zitting.
-- Do not commit directly to dev or master.